para-zhou/CDial-Bias/index.md

 ### Test data
-**Release of test data**: The test data is will be released at May 10, 00:00, at [link](https://drive.google.com/drive/folders/1_bi9yw3LccAj4wy9naWmCSNMGtCU3Fvk?usp=sharing).
+**Release of test data**: The test data will be released at May 10, 00:00, at [link](https://drive.google.com/drive/folders/1_bi9yw3LccAj4wy9naWmCSNMGtCU3Fvk?usp=sharing).

 **Format of test data**：The test data is a .csv file.
 Each entry is a two turn dialog:
 ```